 Why you need me

-- You want your work to look professional.
+- You want your book to look like it was professionally published.

-Make sure your writing is polished before hitting publish.
+Make sure your writing is polished before publishing.

 Average words on a page

 Hi, my name is Audrey.
 I’m a copy editing expert who helps women entrepreneurs present a clear and consistent branding message, giving them more time, money, and confidence in their business, allowing them to clearly market to their target audience.

 After working in a library for many years, I got my BA in Chemistry.
 I worked in research and development for many years.
 While doing that, I was often asked to edit papers for my ESL colleagues.
 This introduced me to my love of editing.
 Since then, I’ve taken multiple proofreading and copyediting classes.
 I also continue to learn with each new client and project I work on.

 I want you to know that I’ve been there.
 I get it.
 I write something and think I found all the errors—I am an editor after all.
 But then someone points out some obvious error.
 And I think, “How did I miss that?!”
 But this is why everyone—even me—needs someone else to look over things.